kernelci/lava-docker/README.md

 docker-compose up -d
 ```

-* Once launched, you can access the web interface via http://127.0.0.1:10080/.
+* Once launched, you can access the LAVA web interface via http://localhost:10080/.
-If you do not have changed anything, you can login with admin:admin.
+With the default users, you can login with admin:admin.

-* By default, a healthcheck will be run on the qemu.
+* By default, a LAVA healthcheck job will be run on the qemu device.
-You will see it in http://127.0.0.1:10080/scheduler/healthcheck
+You will see it in the "All Jobs" list: http://localhost:10080/scheduler/alljobs

-* You could now see full job output by clicking the blue eye icon ("View job details") (or via http://127.0.0.1:10080/scheduler/job/1 since it is the first job ran)
+* You can also see full job output by clicking the blue eye icon ("View job details") (or via http://localhost:10080/scheduler/job/1 since it is the first job ran)

-* For more details, see https://staging.validation.linaro.org/static/docs/v2/first-job.html
+* For more details, see https://validation.linaro.org/static/docs/v2/first-job.html

 ## Known limitations
 The current lava-docker provides support for generating only one LAVA slave.